 Patterson School students are passionate, often committed to making the world better.
 Many have already defined their dreams and are prepared to work hard to achieve them; others are only beginning to weigh the world of possible options.
 Extended conversation with faculty and fellow colleagues can help them make informed decisions.
 So too can site visits, conferences, and internships.
 Ultimately, however, students will be their own primary professional career development officers.
 The path is for them to choose.

 The list of employers on the right provides a glimpse of where students' dreams have taken them.
 Behind each name is a story.
 Some Patterson School graduates are just across town, while others are on the opposite side of the planet.
 Sometimes, their careers have gone in unexpected, but rewarding directions.
-Richard Wynne, for example, (employer number twelve on the list), never imagined that his "dream" job would land him in Seattle as sales director for Boeing's revolutionary 787 Dreamliner.™
+Richard Wynne, for example, (employer number eleven on the list), never imagined that his "dream" job would land him in Seattle as sales director for Boeing's revolutionary 787 Dreamliner.™

 To us, each Patterson School graduate is a success story.